 Finally, when personally on campaign the emperor would be accompanied by a household tagma comprised of members of the imperial family and closest retainers, called oikeioi (“those of the household”).
-These would have served as did “household knights” in western courts; and were likely equipped as the heaviest of cavalry (kataphractoi).
+These served as did “household knights” in western courts and were likely equipped as the heaviest of cavalry (kataphractoi).
 As well as being an elite bodyguard for the emperor, this group also functioned as a staff college for young officers who’d attracted the emperor’s favor.
 Their number would have fluctuated but likely they numbered no more than 300 men and probably less.

 For the campaign of 1176 Manuel brought the tagma of both Europe and Anatolia; the four elite regiments of the basilika allagia; an undetermined number of mercenaries raised for the campaign, as well as local dynatoi and their retinues of irregulars; and his own oikeioi guards.
-This, the largest Byzantine army to take the field since Manzikert, was augmented by allied contingents of horse archers from the vassal states of Hungary and Frankish heavy cavalry (knights and sergeants) both from the vassal Crusader Antioch and mercenaries from the west (the latter, at least, likely brigaded together in the Latinikon regiment).
+This, the largest Byzantine army to take the field since Manzikert, was augmented by allied contingents of horse archers from the vassal states of Hungary and Frankish heavy cavalry (knights and sergeants) both from vassal Crusader Antioch and mercenaries from the west (the latter, at least, likely brigaded together in the Latinikon regiment).
 In total some 35,000 men, supported by a supply train of 3,000 wagons, with an extensive siege train dismantled for transport.

-Up to the Battle of Manzikert, Byzantine tactical practice against the Turkish light cavalry horse archers was to form-up in two lines, one behind the other, a “bow shot” apart (approximately 300 yards).
-The first line was to advance against the swarming horse archers, employing their own bows and short, controlled charges to attempt keep the Turks off-balance and to eventually pin them against a physical barrier (such as a river or cliff-side).
+Up to the Battle of Manzikert, Byzantine tactical practice against Turkish light cavalry horse archers was to form-up in two lines, one behind the other, a “bow shot” apart (approximately 300 yards).
+The first line was to advance against the swarming horse archers, employing their own bows and short, controlled charges to keep the Turks off-balance and eventually pin them against a physical barrier (such as a river or cliff-side).
 The second line, behind and parallel to the first, had merely to keep pace and maintain position, in readiness for the inevitable attempt by the Turks to sweep around the flanks of the first line and attack it from the rear.
 If this occurred, the second line would allow the Turks to get between the two lines, then charge and crush them in-between.

 However, at Manzikert this formation had failed disastrously, mostly because the commander of the second line (Andronikos Doukas) deliberately betrayed his family’s rival, Emperor Romanus IV Diogenes.
 In the following years, a lack of disciplined troops who could be trusted to execute such a maneuver led to the development of an alternative tactical formation: the parataxis.
 This was a defensive formation, a hollow square with the baggage in the center, infantry on the outside and cavalry in-between.
 The infantry armed with spear-and-shield and supported by foot archers could defend against Turkish archery, protecting the cavalry’s mounts from being killed by Turkish arrows.
 The horsemen, in turn, could charge out of the square if the opportunity presented itself.
 It was an effective counter to the fluid swarming tactics of the Turkish horse archers.
 A similar formation was employed by Richard I of England (who may have learned this from the Byzantines) at the Battle of Arsuf .